Jeffrey Paul Cutlip: Criminal career

+Confession

 In July 2012, Cutlip called the police from Brownsville, Texas, and confessed to murdering four women, although police were only able to confirm three of these murders.
 Cutlip was then arrested and held without bond in Portland, Oregon.
-In 2013, Cutlip was sentenced to life in prison without parole after he plead guilty to two counts of murder and one count of aggravated murder.
-He currently resides at Two Rivers Correctional Institution in Umatilla, Oregon.
+In 2013 Cutlip pleaded guilty to two counts of murder and one count of aggravated murder in the deaths of Carlson, Bennett, and Doll, and was sentenced to life in prison without parole.
+He was incarcerated at Two Rivers Correctional Institution in Umatilla, Oregon.